-Pastor Heather Bailes Baker has come to us as of July 1, 2016.
+Pastor Heather Bailes Baker has been at the United Methodist Church of Osterville since July 1, 2016.
 We’ve asked her 12 questions that will help you get to know her better.

 (Click on each question to display Pastor Heather’s answer)

 1. Pastor Heather, from your view, what’s the role of a Pastor?

 I’ve found the call to ordained ministry is a call to many roles, many hats.
 I’m a preacher, teacher, cheerleader, administrator, listener, provoker, comforter, questioner, worship designer, fire starter, ember blower, holy-noticer.
 Some of my favorite descriptions have come from members in churches I’ve served: spark plug, coach, vision caster, teammate, joy tender.
 This early in my time at UMC of Osterville, I’m still finding which roles are most needed, and which can be carried by other leaders in the congregation.